-LED state Description Solid amber System plugged in and turned off or the appliance is off but in an abnormal state Blinking Amber Internal temperature reached 63°C. The appliance automatically powers down when PSU temperature reaches 70°C and restarts when the PSU temperature drops below 60°C.
+LED state Description Solid green System on Solid amber System plugged in and turned off or the appliance is off but in an abnormal state Blinking Amber Internal temperature reached 63°C. The appliance automatically powers down when PSU temperature reaches 70°C and restarts when the PSU temperature drops below 60°C.